S1nScripts/docs.s1nscripts.com/docs/escrow/fivem-escrow.md

 ### Error parsing script @Y in resource X: @Y: syntax error near ...

 This error message indicates that the server artifacts are outdated.
-In order to resolve this issue, you need to update to the latest <a href="https://runtime.fivem.net/artifacts/fivem/build_server_windows/master">recommended version</a>.
+In order to resolve this issue, you need to update to the **latest recommended version** for your operating system (Linux or Windows).

 ### My script doesn't work and there is no errors in the F8 logs and server console